Making it Public

 • Based in New England - residing full-time and making work in one of the six New England States (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont).

-• Interested in public artmaking that fosters and/or contributes to more racially and spatially just versions of what is possible in our public spaces.
+• Interested in public artmaking that fosters more vibrant and equitable public spaces in rural communities.

 Workshop Series Details

-Each week participants will receive a link to a prerecorded video (ranging from 20-60 mins each week) to watch in advance.
+Each week participants will receive a link to a prerecorded video (ranging from 20-60 mins) to watch in advance.

-Virtual meetings are 90-minute live zoom sessions on Tuesdays from 5:00-6:30 PM ET in March and April.
+Virtual meetings are 90-minute live zoom sessions.
 Participation in all five sessions is requested of participants.

 Overview of Curriculum